Understanding Enneagram types in relationships

 Enneagram Type 8 Relationship Overview

 Type 8 challengers are often powerful and may struggle with vulnerability.
-In relationships, they may come across as domineering or controlling and may struggle with empathy.
+In relationships, they may appear domineering or controlling and struggle with empathy.

 Enneagram Type 9 Relationship Overview

 Type 9 peacemakers are often conflict-avoidant and may struggle with asserting their needs.
-In relationships, they may struggle with setting boundaries and may prioritize harmony over authenticity.
+They may need help setting boundaries and prioritizing harmony over authenticity in relationships.

 Enneagram relationships on a deeper level